- Galapagos Legend

 Continue the famous tradition of placing unstamped postcards inside the barrel at Post Office Bay.
 Also, observe the mocking bird of the Galapagos, some species of Darwin’s finches, yellow warblers, and lava lizards.
 Visit Cormorant Point, which features endemic plants such as Scalesia villosa, Galapagos daisies, white sand black mangrove, and holy stick.

-Visit Cerro Mesa Reserve where you can observe numerous endemic plants, 7 subspecies of Darwin’s finches, vermillion flycatcher.
-See the impressive view of Baltra, Santiago, Isabela, Santa Fé, Daphne Islands.
+Visit the Highlands of Santa Cruz where you can observe giant tortoises, lava tubes, and the wet zone scalesia forest.
 In the afternoon, spend time at the Charles Darwin Research Station.
 Observe the giant tortoises that are part of the reproduction program.

-Daphne is a volcanic tuff cone, formed by successive explosions produced by the mixture of lava and water.
+Discover Daphne's volcanic tuff cone, formed by successive explosions produced by the mixture of lava and water.
 Observe Darwin’s finches, blue-footed boobies, nazca Boobies, red-billed tropicbirds, swallow-tailed gulls, and brown noddies.
-After seeing Daphne, depart for Baltra Airport for return flights to the mainland.
+Afterwards, depart for Baltra Airport for return flights to the mainland.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
 Approximate cost (including service fee): $450-$600 per adult; $250-$325 per child under 12 (copy of passport required).